snakemake/snakemake-interface-storage-plugins/README.md

         # Remove the object from the storage.
         ...

-    # The following to methods are only required if the class inherits from
+    # The following to method is only required if the class inherits from
     # StorageObjectGlob.

     @retry_decorator